-Aquatic growth can accumulate rapidly on the depth transducer's face and impede or freeze the paddlewheel's rotation reducing performance within weeks.
+Aquatic growth can accumulate rapidly on the depth transducer's surface and impede or freeze the paddlewheel's rotation reducing performance within weeks.
 Clean the insert with a Scotch-Brite® scour pad and mild household detergent, being careful to avoid scratching the depth transducer.
-If fouling is severe, remove the paddlewheel (see step #1 below).
+If fouling is severe, remove the paddlewheel (step #1 below).
 Lightly wet sand it with fine grade wet/dry paper.

 The water lubricated paddlewheel bearings have a life of up to 5 years on low-speed boats [less than 10kn (11MPH)] and 1 year on high-speed vessels.
-Paddlewheels can fracture and shafts can bend due to impact with water borne objects and mishandling in boat yards.
+Paddlewheels can fracture and shafts can bend due to impact with water borne objects.
 O-rings must be free of abrasions and cuts to ensure a watertight seal.

 - 1. To remove the old paddlewheel shaft, grasp the end with small diagonal wire cutters and pull (Figure 5). - 2.
 Place the new paddlewheel in the cavity with the flat side of the blade facing the same direction as the arrow on the top of the insert. - 3.
 Tap the new shaft into place until the end is flush with the outside wall of the insert. - 4.
 All the O-rings must be intact and well lubricated to make a watertight seal.
-Install the yellow O-ring near the top of the insert.
-Install a small O-ring near the paddlewheel.

-5. Being sure the O-rings are intact and well lubricated to make a watertight seal, place the remaining two small O-rings near the bottom of the blanking plug.
+Install the large O-ring near the top of the insert.
+Install a small O-ring near the paddlewheel. - 5.
+Being sure the O-rings are intact and well lubricated to make a watertight seal, place the two remaining, small O-rings on the blanking plug near the bottom.

-Replacement Sensor & Parts
+Replacement Multisensor & Parts

-The information needed to order a replacement Airmar sensor is printed on the cable tag.
+The information needed to order a replacement sensor is printed on the cable tag.
 Do not remove this tag.
 When ordering, specify the part number, date, and frequency in kHz.
 For convenient reference, record this information on the top of page one.

-Lost, broken, or worn parts should be replaced immediately.
-If you have purchased a plastic housing and have a wood hull or desire greater strength, purchase an Airmar metal housing.
+Lost, broken, and worn parts should be replaced immediately.
+If you have purchased a plastic housing and have a wood hull or desire greater strength, purchase a bronze housing.
 Obtain parts from your instrument manufacturer or marine dealer.

-Gemeco USA
+Gemeco

-Tel: 803-693-0777

-Email: sales@gemeco.com
+USA Tel: 803-693-0777 Email: sales@gemeco.com

-Airmar EMEA Europe, Middle East, Africa
+Airmar EMEA

-Tel: +33.(0)2.23.52.06.48

-Email: sales@airmar-emea.com
+Europe.
+Middle East.
+Africa Tel: +33.(0)2.23.52.06.48 Email: sales@airmar-emea.com